ory/elements/packages/elements-react/api-report/elements-react-theme.api.md

 // Warnings were encountered during analysis:
 //
-// dist/theme/default/index.d.ts:51:5 - (ae-forgotten-export) The symbol "OryFlowComponentOverrides" needs to be exported by the entry point index.d.ts
+// dist/theme/default/index.d.ts:114:5 - (ae-forgotten-export) The symbol "OryClientConfiguration" needs to be exported by the entry point index.d.ts
-// dist/theme/default/index.d.ts:98:5 - (ae-forgotten-export) The symbol "OryClientConfiguration" needs to be exported by the entry point index.d.ts
+// dist/theme/default/index.d.ts:137:5 - (ae-forgotten-export) The symbol "OryFlowComponentOverrides" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)